 These coconut lemon poppyseed muffins did not disappoint.
 Coconut oil, coconut extract plus fresh lemon zest and lemon juice create a deliciously soft, moist, and super flavorful muffin.

 Muffins can sometimes be tricky to make.
 Most people want perfectly round, high, and moist muffins.
 The way to achieve this is to combine ingredients into separate bowls and then add in small increments into the batter.

 This is how you get perfect muffins and it’s the same method I use for these pumpkin donut glazed muffins.

 Yes you will dirty a few bowls and some whisks and a spatula, but the end result will be worth it.
 Seeing those perfectly tall and rounded muffin peaks is basically one of my favorite things in the world.
 Yes, I am a food nerd.
 And proud of it.

 - Be sure to follow the directions in the recipe.
 It may seem like an unnecessary pain to use 3 different bowl, but doing that will produce a perfect muffin.

 - Please, please, please use fresh lemon!
 You need the lemon zest anyways so just cut the lemon in half and squeeze the juice.
-Nothing compares to fresh lemon juice (rather than “lemon juice” from a bottle).
+Nothing compares to fresh lemon juice.

 - If you don’t have coconut oil or just don’t want to buy it, then feel free to use canola or vegetable oil.
 The coconut oil adds a subtle coconut flavor but it’s not necessary if you don’t have it or don’t regularly have it in your kitchen.